 As parents and educators, we believe that learning about cultures helps children appreciate diversity and cultivate a keen interest in the world at large.
-Here, we bring you a mix of Japanese cultural activities, from modern learning, Japanese crafts to traditional games that you can explore with your kids at home.
+Here, we bring you a mix of Japanese cultural activities, from modern learning and Japanese crafts to traditional games that you can explore with your kids at home.

 1. Fold Your Wishes Origami 折り紙

 🌸 Share this One Thousand Paper Cranes story with your kids.

-4. See The World with Haiku 俳句
+3. See The World with Haiku 俳句

 Haiku is a uniquely Japanese form of poetry that uses vivid words to express a feeling or a moment in just short, simple lines.
 They are easy and fun and help encourage creative writing.

 Channel your inner poet by throwing a family haiku contest at home.
-It can be silly or serious, or based on a theme-of-the-day!
+It can be silly or serious, or based on a theme of the day!

 If you need some ideas, this Step-By-Step Guidebook is a great one to get.